acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 ### Hypothetical Toolchain Vulnerability Scenario

-Last month we shipped the ever popular `zebra` module, which depends on a module called `albatross`.
+Last month, Jane maintainer shipped the ever popular `zebra` module, which depends on a module called `albatross`.

 `zebra`'s `package.json` looks like this: